 3. Users spend 10–12 minutes on Facebook per visit

 Facebook users visit Facebook multiple times a day, with each visit averaging around 10 to 12 minutes.
 This indicates to businesses that it’s important to not only post daily, but to be active throughout the day.
 This will help increase the chances of connecting to your audience.

 4. Facebook stories get over 150 million views per day

 On average, Facebook stories have over 150 million viewers per day.
-Facebook stories, user-generated content similar to Snapchat but where users upload content to Facebook that automatically disappears after 24 hours, and story ad formats should be used by businesses to reach more of their audience.
+Facebook stories, user-generated content similar to Snapchat but where users upload content to the social platform that automatically disappears after 24 hours, and story ad formats should be used by businesses to reach more of their audience.
 Stories should be used to show audiences entertaining clips of what is happening at a given moment, adding more personality to a brand.

 (Source: The Verge)